Steven Kwan Preview, Player Props: Guardians vs. Tigers

 - Kwan leads Cleveland with a slugging percentage of .380, fueled by 37 extra-base hits.

-- Among the qualified batters in MLB action, he ranks 43rd in batting average, 52nd in on-base percentage, and 118th in slugging.
+- Among qualifying hitters in MLB action, he ranks 40th in batting average, 51st in on-base percentage, and 117th in slugging.

-- Looking at the 118 games he has played this year, he's hit a home run in five of them (4.2%), and in 0.9% of his trips to the plate.
+- Looking at the 118 games he has played this year, he's hit a long ball in five of them (4.2%), and in 0.9% of his trips to the plate.

-- Kwan has had an RBI in 28 games this year (23.7%), including eight multi-RBI outings (6.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Kwan has had at least one RBI in 23.7% of his games this year (28 of 118), with more than one RBI eight times (6.8%).
+He has also been responsible for three or more of his team's runs in three contests.

 - In 58 of 118 games this year, he has scored, and 12 of those games included multiple runs.